For years, the debate around gender representation in Irish and British music has been marked by a familiar frustration.

 That figure alone tells an important story.

 For much of the last decade, reports examining Irish radio regularly highlighted the absence of women from playlists, charts and daytime programming.
 Female artists often appeared as isolated exceptions rather than as part of a sustained ecosystem of success.
+The 2025-2026 findings suggest that picture is changing.

-Their breakthrough is significant not simply because they topped the female rankings, but because it reflects a broader shift taking place across the industry.
+Their breakthrough is significant not simply because they topped the female rankings but because it reflects a broader shift taking place across the industry.

 For years, female artists frequently appeared as isolated success stories.
 The latest data suggests something different is happening.
-Florence Road are part of a growing cohort that includes CMAT, Jazzy, Cliffords, Aimée, Erica-Cody, LYRA, Allie Sherlock and Winnie Ama, all of whom appeared across station charts during the reporting period.
+Florence Road is part of a growing cohort that includes CMAT, Jazzy, Cliffords, Aimée, Erica-Cody, LYRA, Allie Sherlock and Winnie Ama, all of whom appeared across station charts during the reporting period.

 The result is a radio landscape that is beginning to look more reflective of the country it serves.